Yrgarcia/EMSSG/README.md

 ### Prerequisites

-Make sure you have Python 3.5 and Python 2.7 installed.
+Navigate into `EMSSG` and make sure you have Python 3.5 and Python 2.7 installed.
 Install all requirements by pasting the following command into your terminal:

   `pip3 install -r requirements_3.5.txt`